hroach/GettingAndCleaningDataProject/Codebook.md

      <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

 ## Purpose:
- To build a tidy data set that summarized the data for ìmeanî and ìstdî measurements on data furnished by the UCI study.
+ To build a tidy data set that summarized the data for ‚Äúmean‚Äù and ‚Äústd‚Äù measurements on data furnished by the UCI study.

 ## Data:
 >Original Data Source
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 *    activity_labels.txt   - character labels for each of the 6 activities
     *    features.txt          - description for each of 561 measurement acquired
     *    subject_test.txt      -  integer ids for each of the 30 subjects
     *    X_test.txt            - [-1,1]  normalized measurements for the test dataset